 When a patient is first diagnosed with a herniated disc, treatments will likely take the form of conservative (non-surgical) methods.
 A doctor may prescribe physical therapy, over-the-counter NSAIDs (nonsteroidal anti-inflammatory drugs), gentle stretching, low-impact exercise, cold compresses, and heat therapy, among others.
 More targeted pain management techniques may become necessary if your symptoms to do not subside with these conservative treatments.
-If this is the case, your doctor may suggest prescription narcotics, corticosteroid injections, analgesic pain patches, or transcutaneous electrical nerve stimulation (TENS).
+If this is the case, your physician may suggest prescription narcotics, corticosteroid injections, analgesic pain patches, or transcutaneous electrical nerve stimulation (TENS).

 Some patients choose to supplement their prescribed treatment regimen with alternative herniated disc treatments .
 Although not always condoned – or at least not touted – by the mainstream medical community, many patients have found relief from herniated disc symptoms with holistic approaches, including: